 Of course you can’t go to Havana without exploring the Old Town.
 It’s the perfect place to take a ride in a vintage convertible, smoke a Cuban cigar, follow the footsteps of Hemingway and indulge in the iconic mojitos.

 My favorite dining experiences were at the local paladars, a privately owned restaurant typically located in a converted home and run by a family.
 If you are in the old town definitely go to the very trendy O’Reilly 304 which is a treat of Latin influenced foods and cocktails.
 Cafe Laurent is located on the top floor of a Vedado apartment complex (we even saw tenants taking out their trash on our way up!), but don’t let that discourage you.
 This paladar served up one of the best shredded pork dishes in Cuba with a chic ambiance.
-El Litoral is located along the Malecón esplanade and has the perfect patio for watching the vintage cars drive by.
 The crème de la crème of paladares is the famous La Guarida.

 With a population of over two million, the fun things to do in Havana are practically endless.